OpenGenus/cosmos/code/computational_geometry/jarvis_march/README.md

 # Jarvis March Algoritm
-## python version
+## python version 1.0

-Basic useful feature list:
+How to start?
  * Run "python jarvis_march" and see what happens (hint: MAGIC)
  * You can change to points in the main function.